open-policy-agent/gatekeeper-library/README.md

 ## How to use the library

-The easiest way to apply a policy from this library is to download and apply the `template.yaml` provided in each directory
+The easiest way to apply a policy from this library is to download and apply the `constrain.yaml` and `template.yaml` provided in each directory

 For example

     cd library/general/httpsonly/
+    kubectl apply -f constraint.yaml
     kubectl apply -f template.yaml

 ## How to contribute to the library